linpengcheng/PurefunctionPipelineDataflow/README.md

       it is difficult to guarantee that they can do this.
-      - Traditional computer science uses preemptive multitasking to schedule tasks, forcing division of labor in resource competition, preventing inappropriate or long-term computing tasks from occupying resources and causing other services to wait for a long time. both service providers and external users cannot control and optimize tasks well, and lack certainty and predictability of task execution (path, timing, and results).
+      - Traditional computer science uses preemptive multitasking to schedule tasks, forcing division of tasks in resource competition, preventing inappropriate or long-term computing tasks from occupying resources and causing other services to wait for a long time. both service providers and external users cannot control and optimize tasks well, and lack certainty and predictability of task execution (path, timing, and results).
+        So it's not a high-performance method, just a simple and crude method.
       - If the method of manufacturing industry is adopted, the service provider will provide a list of various types of products (resource use rights),